 TENSION RESISTANCE - The ultimate side friction capacity that must be obtained below the 100 year scour elevation to resist pullout of the pile (Specify only when design requires tension capacity).
-TOTAL SCOUR RESISTANCE - An estimate of the ultimate static side friction

 TOTAL SCOUR RESISTANCE - An estimate of the ultimate static side friction resistance provided by the scourable soil.